jonlunsford/middleman-haml/readme.md

 # Middleman-Haml

-A Middleman 3.0 template using HTML5 boilerplate HAML, SCSS, and CoffeeScript ready to deploe to heroku.
+A Middleman 3.0 template using HTML5 boilerplate HAML, SCSS, and CoffeeScript ready to deploy to heroku.

 ### Installation ###